-Camila Leone is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Camila Leone is a 2022 graduate of the LL.M. in National and Global Health Law program.

 She is interested in the intersection of public health, law, policy, and governance along with reproductive and sexual rights.

 Prior to Georgetown, Leone worked for two years in the life sciences and health care department at Marval O’Farrell Mairal, a top firm in Argentina.
 As a law student, she served as an assistant for the Argentine Committee for the Prevention of Torture, as a research intern at the O’Neill Institute, and as a research assistant at Human Rights Watch Americas Division.
-She currently works as a research assistant at the O’Neill Institute for the Healthy Families Initiative.
+She currently works as a research assistant at the O’Neill Institute for the Health and Human Rights Initiative.

 She has received the City of Buenos Aires Bar Association Academic Excellence Award and the City of Buenos Aires Bar Association Pro Bono Academic Award.
 She is also a member of the Buenos Aires Bar Association.

 Leone holds an abogada (J.D. equivalent) degree from the Universidad Torcuato Di Tella.
 During her time at the university, she completed an exchange program at the Universitat Pompeu Fabra in Barcelona, Spain.